platonai/PulsarRPA/README.md

 Cloud Edition:

-Write your own Web SQL to create data products anywhere, anytime, for sale
+Write your own Web SQLs to create data products anywhere, anytime, to share, or for sale

 Coming soon ...